vieter-v/vieter/docs/api/source/includes/_logs.md

 --------- | -----------
-limit | Maximum amount of results to return. offset | Offset of results. repo | Only return builds published to this repository. before | Only return logs started before this time (UTC epoch) after | Only return logs started after this time (UTC epoch) arch | Only return logs built on this architecture
+limit | Maximum amount of results to return. offset | Offset of results. target | Only return builds for this target id. before | Only return logs started before this time (UTC epoch) after | Only return logs started after this time (UTC epoch) arch | Only return logs built on this architecture